janpaulpl/janpaulpl.github.io/index.md

 # About
 {: .no-collapse}
 I'm a first-year PhD student studying programming languages at Boston University, co-advised by [Ankush Das](https://ankushdas.github.io) and [Marco Gaboardi](https://cs-people.bu.edu/gaboardi/).
-I am affiliated with the [POPV research group](https://www.bu.edu/cs/research-groups/popv/) and with [Logic @ BU](https://nmmull.github.io/logic-bu/), an interdisciplinary group spanning computer science, math, linguistics, and philosophy.
+I'm affiliated with the [POPV research group](https://www.bu.edu/cs/research-groups/popv/) and with [Logic @ BU](https://nmmull.github.io/logic-bu/), an interdisciplinary group spanning computer science, math, linguistics, and philosophy.
 I earned my BA from [Cornell University](https://journals.library.cornell.edu/index.php/CURJ/article/view/696), with a focus in Computer Science and Philosophy.

 You can find links to some of my hobbies in the navigation bar of this site.
 I enjoy [digital photography](https://janpaul.pl/photography.html), and am an aspiring amateur birder after being motivated by [Cornell's Ornithology Lab](https://www.birds.cornell.edu/home/).
-I am also have a strong interest in 20th-century history, with a particular focus on [Irish revolutionary history](https://archive.org/details/nationnotrabblei0000ferr), Poland's economic transition via the [Balcerowicz Plan](https://polishhistory.pl/the-balcerowicz-plan-an-economic-leap-into-the-unknown/), and the fall of [Francoist Spain](https://origins.osu.edu/milestones/death-franco-spanish-civil-war).
+I also have a strong interest in 20th-century history, with a particular focus on [Irish revolutionary history](https://archive.org/details/nationnotrabblei0000ferr), Poland's economic transition via the [Balcerowicz Plan](https://polishhistory.pl/the-balcerowicz-plan-an-economic-leap-into-the-unknown/), and the fall of [Francoist Spain](https://origins.osu.edu/milestones/death-franco-spanish-civil-war).

 # Research

-I am not convinced by the demanding workflow required by our current suite of languages.
+I find myself not convinced by the demanding workflow required by our current suite of languages.
 That is, doing manual work in a specification language on top of the implementation language.
 These offload the intellectual challenge of coming up with static guarantees to developers, many of whom either don't have the domain-specific expertise or the *time* to become reasonable proof engineers. *This has motivated my main interests: programming language design, type theory, and formal methods for software engineering*.

 To address this issue, I develop type systems to guarantee behavioral soundness while easing/eliminating the need of directly specifying code behavior.
 I want to assure all well-*typed* programs imply well-*behaved* programs.

-## I am currently working on:
+## Currently working on:

 <u>Gradual types</u>: Generalizing [Igarashi's notion of gradual session types](https://homepages.inf.ed.ac.uk/wadler/papers/gradsess/gradsess.pdf) to probabilistic refinement session types.